-- In the first instant the medical team will try to ascertain what substance has allegedly been taken to consider whether the UK Drug testing ALLTEST 11 Panel Saliva Railside Drug And Alcohol Testing Kit DSD-8117/Railside is suitable for screening purpose. - If suitable, the medical centre will carry out a drug test ALLTEST 11 Panel Saliva Railside Drug And Alcohol Testing Kit DSD-8117/Railside kit supplied by UK Drug testing.
-(See Appendix 3) This test will screen the saliva sample for a range of different substances and will give a result in a matter of minutes. - If it is unclear what substance may have been taken or if the UK Drug testing ALLTEST 11 Panel Saliva Railside Drug And Alcohol Testing Kit DSD-8117/Railside kit is not suitable, then one saliva samples will be collected using recognised procedures to ensure that the samples are genuine and not interfered with in any way between the donor and the testing laboratory.
-This sample will then be forwarded to UK Drug testing for analysis in their laboratory at the College's expense. - In the event that a pupil should provide a positive drug test using the UK Drug testing ALLTEST 11 Panel Saliva Railside Drug And Alcohol Testing Kit DSD-8117/Railside kit, they will then be offered a second saliva test using the return to laboratory saliva tests again supplied by UK Drug testing at the Parent's expense. - The written consent of the pupil will be obtained before the samples are collected, and parents will be informed as soon as is possible.
+- In the first instant the medical team will try to ascertain what substance has allegedly been taken to consider whether the UK Drug testing urine point of care multi panel drugs test kit is suitable for screening purpose. - If suitable, the medical centre will carry out a drug test using a urine point of care multi panel drugs test kit supplied by UK Drug testing.
+This test will screen the urine sample for a range of different substances and will give a result in a matter of minutes. - If it is unclear what substance may have been taken or if the UK Drug testing urine point of care drugs test kit is not suitable, then two urine samples will be collected using recognised procedures to ensure that the samples are genuine and not interfered with in any way between the donor and the testing laboratory.
+These samples will then be forwarded to UK Drug testing for analysis in their laboratory at the College's expense. - In the event that a pupil should provide a positive drug test using the UK Drug testing urine point of care multi panel drugs test kit, they will then be offered a second urine test using the return to laboratory urine tests again supplied by UK Drug testing at the Parent's expense. - The written consent of the pupil will be obtained before the samples are collected, and parents will be informed as soon as is possible.
 In order to obtain consent, the pupils will first be assessed to be Gillick competent to ensure that the pupil is of sufficient maturity and understanding to give their informed consent in writing.
-In cases where the pupil is not considered to be Gillick competent, consent should be sought from a parent instead (see Appendix 1) - The results of the tests will be communicated to the Head, who will exercise her discretion over the action then to be taken regarding the pupil's future.
+In cases where the pupil is not considered to be Gillick competent, consent should be sought from a parent instead (see Appendix 1) - The results of the tests will be communicated to the Head, who will exercise his discretion over the action then to be taken regarding the pupil's future.

-The Saliva Testing Policy is designed to be constructive and to support those pupils most at risk from drug taking, to dispel ill-founded suspicion of drug taking and to act as a general and efficient deterrent.
+The Urine Testing Policy is designed to be constructive and to support those pupils most at risk from drug taking, to dispel ill-founded suspicion of drug taking and to act as a general and efficient deterrent.
 As a college we recognise that teenagers can be vulnerable to drug abuse when the brain and body are still developing and can lead to a wide range of adverse effects on the brain, body, behaviour and health.
 Substance abuse use can create challenges which impact on every aspect of an individual's life, potentially leading to health issues and affecting life both at home and at school.
 The drugs sanction policy allows the College to exercise clemency where it is merited, or give support and advice to those who need it.
 The primary purpose of drug testing is not to punish students but to prevent drug abuse and to help students to become drug free and from developing a drug problem.
 It aims to encourage honesty and in certain circumstances to allow a pupil to recognise that he or she has made a grave mistake and to strive to make amends for it within the College.